-Anyone who is in treatment for a mental health issue can benefit from learning more about that issue.
-For example, if you have been diagnosed with depression, you can learn about your condition and how to cope with it in ways that have been proven effective.
-Although people who are having a severe episode of a mental condition may have trouble taking in everything that's being offered them, even they can benefit from some limited psychoeducation therapy.
+Anyone who is in treatment for a mental health condition can benefit from learning more about that issue.
+For example, if you have been diagnosed with depression, psychoeducation will help you learn about your condition and how to cope with it.
+Although people who have a severe condition may have trouble understanding the information that is being shared, even they can benefit from limited psychoeducation therapy.

 Psychoeducation is now considered one avenue of treatment for mental health disorders.
-This type of education isn't just about passing along some information, although that is a part of it.
-It is also about learning skills for living with your condition.
-It is a recognized part of the therapeutic process.
+This type of education is not solely about passing along some information.
+It is also about learning skills for living with your condition, so it is a recognized part of the therapeutic process.

 Goals Of Psychoeducation

-So, what's the purpose of psychoeducation, anyway?
-Why would you want to bother with it?
+What's the purpose of psychoeducation?
+And why would you want to bother with it anyway?
 When your therapist, psychiatrist, or other mental health team member engages you in psychoeducation, they typically have the following four goals in mind.

-When you first find out you have a mental health condition, you might not know much about it.
-Even if you've heard of the condition, the information you've gotten from the media or online may be confusing or unreliable.
-That's why the first goal of psychoeducation after telling you the name of your condition is to teach you what the name means in general and what it means for you specifically.
+Upon diagnosis, you might not know much about your condition.
+Even if you've heard of it, the information you received from the media or online may be confusing or unreliable.
+The first goal of psychoeducation is to teach you what the diagnosis really means and what it means for you specifically.